ton-community/ton-docs/docs/v3/documentation/smart-contracts/func/docs/builtins.md

 - **Conditional exceptions with parameters:** `throw_arg_if` and `throw_arg_unless`
 - **Unconditional exception with a parameter:** `throw_arg`

-In these versions, the first argument is an exception parameter of any type, the second is the error code, and the third (if applicable) is the condition that determines whether the exception is thrown.
+In these versions, the first argument is an exception parameter of any type, the second defines the error code, and the third argument—used when needed—is a condition that determines whether the exception is thrown.

 ## Booleans
 - `true` is an alias for `-1`.